KJC King Dome

 The KJC King Dome is a multipurpose indoor arena currently under construction in Davao City, Philippines.
+With a planned seating capacity of 75,000, the structure will be the largest indoor arena in the world if completed surpassing the 55,000-capacity Philippine Arena in Bocaue.

 History

 Construction

 The construction of the KJC King Dome is being managed by the ACQ Solomonic Builders Development Corporation, a subsidiary of the Christian church, Kingdom of Jesus Christ (KJC).
-The groundbreaking ceremony of the facility being built beside the Francisco Bangoy International Airport complex. was commenced on September 3, 2012 and is expected to be completed in September 2023, in commemoration of the 38th Anniversary of KJC.
+The groundbreaking ceremony of the facility being built beside the Francisco Bangoy International Airport complex was commenced on September 3, 2012 and is expected to be completed in September 2023, in commemoration of the 38th Anniversary of KJC.

 In January 2018, Zhejiang-based Chinese sports firm Dafeng formally entered in a partnership with KJC in a signing ceremony in Hangzhou.
 The project has been included in the One Belt One Road Initiative by the Chinese Ministry of Culture.

 The construction was delayed due to difficulty in shipping in materials from Vietnam and China but the structure is already 60 to 70 percent complete as of November 2019.
 Initially projected to cost ₱6 billion, the construction cost for the KJC King Dome increased to ₱13 billion due to delays.

+In November 2023, the indoor arena is reportedly almost complete and is scheduled to be fully operational by April 2024.

+2024 arrest of Quiboloy

+On August 9, operatives from the Davao Region branch of the National Bureau of Investigation (NBI) entered the indoor arena in order to serve the arrest warrants against pastor Apollo Quiboloy, leader of KJC.

 Use and facilities

-Originally planned solely as a cathedral for the Kingdom of Jesus Christ (KJC) of Pastor Apollo Quiboloy, the KJC King Dome will be also used for other events such as concerts, boxing events and basketball games.
+Originally planned solely as a cathedral for the Kingdom of Jesus Christ (KJC) of pastor Apollo Quiboloy, the KJC King Dome will be also used for other events such as concerts, boxing events and basketball games.
 The facility will host a cube scoreboard.

 The King Dome will be part of the Kingdom Global City Commercial Complex, a mixed-used development registered as a Tourism Enterprise Zone (TEZ).
 The complex will house a condominium, a hotel, a museum, a hangar, a water park, a commercial center, and an administration complex.

 The King Dome itself will be bigger than the 55,000-capacity Philippine Arena, with the King Dome having a capacity of 75,000, making it the largest indoor arena in the world.
 Initially it was planned that the seating capacity of the King Dome was to be 50,000.